Michigan Highways

 Photographs:

-Weblinks: M-168 @ Michigan Highway Ends - photos of the termini of the former M-168 at Dan Garnell's excellent Michigan Highway Ends website.
+Weblinks: M-168 @ Michigan Highway Ends – photos of the termini of the former M-168 at Dan Garnell's archived Michigan Highway Ends website.

 The Carferries of the Great Lakes - general information on the various railroad carferries on the Great Lakes.

-Michigan's Ann Arbor Railroads: Rail to Water New!- an interesting historical overview from CMU's Clarke Historical Library.
+Michigan's Ann Arbor Railroads: Rail to Water – an interesting historical overview from CMU's Clarke Historical Library.

-The Carferries of the Great Lakes: The Ann Arbor Fleet New!- photos of two of the Ann Arbor Railroad's fleet of carferries.
+The Carferries of the Great Lakes: The Ann Arbor Fleet – photos of two of the Ann Arbor Railroad's fleet of carferries.

-Elberta's Long-Awaited Facelift New!- A story from Interlochen Public Radio about the reconstruction of M-168 and the other changes in Elberta from 2010.
+Elberta's Long-Awaited Facelift – A story from Interlochen Public Radio about the reconstruction of M-168 and the other changes in Elberta from 2010.

 Former M-169 PLEASE NOTE: